The first stable homotopy groups of motivic spheres

-The corresponding statement for $\KQ_{\Lambda}$ cannot be obtained in a similar fashion, because $\KQ_{\Lambda}$ is not effective.
-Although the computation
+In the remainder of this section, we shift focus from the motivic sphere spectrum $\unit$ to the hermitian $K$-theory spectrum $\KQ$, in order to study the unit map $\unit \to \KQ$.
+However, some of the earlier arguments do not apply to $\KQ$ since it is not effective.
+By computation the (possibly) nontrivial entries for nonnegative $q$ in the relevant column are given by:

-describes all the (possibly) nontrivial entries for nonnegative $q$ in the relevant column, these may be hit by potentially nontrivial higher differentials originating at terms arising from negative slices of $\KQ_{\Lambda}$.
-(Some of these terms are trivial according to the Beilinson-Soule vanishing conjecture.)
-However, since the unit map $\unit\to \KQ$ factors over $\f_0\KQ$, it suffices to compute for the effective cover $\f_0\KQ$ instead.
+These groups may be hit by higher differentials originating from the negative slices of $\KQ$, potentially increasing the kernel of $\pi_{n+1,n}\unit_{\Lambda} \to \pi_{n+1,n}\KQ_{\Lambda}$.
+(Some of the source groups of these differentials are trivial according to the Beilinson-Soul\'e vanishing conjecture.)
+However, since $\unit$ is effective, $\unit\to \KQ$ factors over the effective cover $\f_{0}(\KQ)$ with trivial negative slices.

 \begin{proposition} There are isomorphisms